On-Page SEO

 Use appropriate advertising

-Improve user experience and design
+Improve design

 Use internal links